-Pursuant to the SFLCB Regulations, during FY22/23, Mr Chua is deemed not to be independent from any business relationship with the Manager and MPACT by virtue of his appointment at OCBC.
-Notwithstanding the foregoing, the Board takes the view that Mr Chua's Independent Director status is not affected as the fees were agreed on an arm's length basis and on normal commercial terms.
-The Board is satisfied that, as at 31 March 2023, Mr Chua was able to act in the best interests of Unitholders of MPACT as a whole.
+Pursuant to the SFLCB Regulations, during FY23/24, Ms Chiang is deemed not to be independent from a business relationship with the Manager and MPACT, by virtue of the payments made by MPACT to Deacons for legal services provided by Deacons to MPACT.
+The payments made for such legal services do not exceed \$\$200,000 in total.

+Notwithstanding the foregoing, the Board takes the view that Ms Chiang's Independent Director status is not affected as (a) she serves on the Board in her personal capacity and not as a representative of Deacons; (b) she has no involvement in the engagement of Deacons to provide legal services; and (c) the legal services have been provided on an arm's length basis and on normal commercial terms.
+The Board is satisfied that, as at 31 March 2024, Ms Chiang was able to act in the best interests of all Unitholders of MPACT as a whole.

-- Mr Chua Tiow Chye is currently the Deputy Group Chief Executive Officer of the Sponsor which wholly-owns the Manager and is a substantial unitholder of MPACT.
-Mr Chua is also a Non-Executive Director of Mapletree Industrial Trust Management Ltd. (the Manager of Mapletree Industrial Trust) and was a Non-Executive Director of Mapletree North Asia Commercial Trust Management Ltd. (the manager of Mapletree North Asia Commercial Trust) up until the Merger, both of which are related corporations of the Sponsor.
-Pursuant to the SFLCB Regulations, during FY22/23, Mr Chua is deemed not to be (a) independent from a management relationship with the Manager and MIT by virtue of his employment with the Sponsor; (b) independent from any business relationship with the Manager and MIT as the Sponsor had received payments from the Manager and/ or the trustee of MIT during FY22/23; and (c) independent from every substantial shareholder of the Manager and substantial unitholder of MIT by virtue of his employment with the Sponsor and his directorships in the abovementioned related corporation of the Sponsor.
-The Board is satisfied that, as at 31 March 2023, Mr Chua was able to act in the best interests of all Unitholders of MPACT as a whole. - Ms Wendy Koh is currently the Group Chief Financial Officer of the Sponsor, which is a substantial shareholder of the Manager and a substantial unitholder of MPACT.
-She is also a Non-Executive Director of Mapletree Logistics Trust Management Ltd. (the manager of Mapletree Logistics Trust) and Mapletree Industrial Trust Management Ltd. (the manager of Mapletree Industrial Trust) and was a Non-Executive Director of Mapletree North Asia Commercial Trust Management Ltd. (the manager of Mapletree North Asia Commercial Trust) up until the Merger, all of which are related corporations of the Sponsor.
+7 Mr Chua Tiow Chye is currently the Deputy Group Chief Executive Officer of the Sponsor which wholly-owns the Manager and is a substantial unitholder of MPACT.
+Mr Chua is also a Non-Executive Director of Mapletree Industrial Trust Management Ltd. (the manager of Mapletree Industrial Trust) which is a related corporation of the Sponsor.

+Pursuant to the SFLCB Regulations, during FY23/24, Mr Chua is deemed not to be (a) independent from a management relationship with the Manager and MPACT by virtue of his employment with the Sponsor; (b) independent from any business relationship with the Manager and MPACT as the Sponsor had received payments from the Manager and/or the trustee of MPACT during FY23/24; and (c) independent from every substantial shareholder of the Manager and substantial unitholder of MPACT by virtue of his employment with the Sponsor and his directorship in the abovementioned related corporation of the Sponsor.
+The Board is satisfied that, as at 31 March 2024, Mr Chua was able to act in the best interests of all Unitholders of MPACT as a whole

+8 Ms Wendy Koh is currently the Group Chief Financial Officer of the Sponsor, which is a substantial shareholder of the Manager and a substantial unitholder of MPACT.
+She is also a Non-Executive Director of Mapletree Logistics Trust Management Ltd. (the manager of Mapletree Logistics Trust) and Mapletree Industrial Trust Management Ltd. (the manager of Mapletree Industrial Trust), both of which are related corporations of the Sponsor.

-Pursuant to the SFLCB Regulations, during FY22/23, Ms Koh is deemed not to be (a) independent from the management of the Manager and MPACT by virtue of her employment with the Sponsor; (b) independent from any business relationship with the Manager and MPACT by virtue of the payments which the Sponsor had made to and/or received from the Manager and/or the trustee of MPACT during FY22/23; and (c) independent from every substantial shareholder of the Manager and every substantial unitholder of MPACT by virtue of her employment with the Sponsor and her directorships in the abovementioned related corporations of the Sponsor.
-Nonetheless, the Board is satisfied that, as at 31 March 2023, Ms Koh was able to act in the best interests of all Unitholders of MPACT as a whole.
+Pursuant to the SFLCB Regulations, during FY23/24, Ms Koh is deemed not to be (a) independent from the management of the Manager and MPACT by virtue of her employment with the Sponsor; (b) independent from any business relationship with the Manager and MPACT by virtue of the payments which the Sponsor had made to and/or received from the Manager and/or the trustee of MPACT during FY23/24; and (c) independent from every substantial shareholder of the Manager and every substantial unitholder of MPACT by virtue of her employment with the Sponsor and her directorships in the abovementioned related corporations of the Sponsor.
+Nonetheless, the Board is satisfied that, as at 31 March 2024, Ms Koh was able to act in the best interests of all Unitholders of MPACT as a whole.